 This means that any remaining energy in the collapsing secondary, that could have gone into prolonging the discharge, is wasted by being sent back into the primary instead.
 This can result in the whole of the primary to secondary transfer cycle occurring again, and in the worst cases even three of four times.

-What's the problem with that you say?
+What is the problem with that you say?
 Well firstly it is better to have all the energy forming one high charge, rather than several cycles of successive diminishing charges.

 There are various ways to overcome the problem of these unwanted cycles.
-In a so called 'static' spark gap you can use either suction or a fan to both remove the hot ionized air from between the electrodes and also cool them, as both actions help quenching.
+In a so called static spark gap you can use either Suction or a fan to both remove the hot ionized air from between the electrodes and also cool them, as both actions help quenching.

 Another method is the rotary spark gap.
 In these the spark gap consists of a fixed electrode while the other revolves, much the same as a distributor in a car engine.
-These spark gaps come in two different flavours.
+These spark gaps come in two different types.
 Asynchronous [ARSG] and Synchronous [SRSG], the latter being where the position of the rotating electrodes in each revolution, is directly linked to the mains frequency cycle, whilst the Asynchronous system is not.

-It's not the actual separating action of the revolving electrodes that quenches the arc though, this is because a spark can be stretched quiet significantly once struck.
+It's not the actual separating action of the revolving electrodes that quenches the arc though, this is because a spark can be stretched quite significantly once struck.
 Quenching occurs naturally at one of the primary notches, and hopefully this quenching notch will occur once the electrodes have moved sufficiently out of alignment, before the capacitor has recharged sufficiently to start the cycle all over again.